Ten Tips to Keep your Computer Running Smoothly

 I suggest you purchase and run Norton's Personal Firewall program.
 Your firewall should boot up with your computer to protect it from invasion.

-: When I am online 10 hours or more with my DSL connection, my computer is usually attacked by a hacker at least once.
+Case in point: When I am online 10 hours or more with my DSL connection, my computer is usually attacked by a hacker at least once.

 Do not think you are safe from hackers!!
 Hackers use search programs to seek out computers at random.
 Get a firewall program and use it.

-with your computer and new peripherals.
+10. Keep track of the software disks you receive with your computer and new peripherals.
 These disks contain valuable software drivers and programs for Windows and are needed when Windows must be reloaded.
 Keep these disks and your Windows software disks in a safe, dry, place -- you never know when you will need them.

 www.infohq.com/Computer/computer_maintenance_tip.htm